martineausw/ziggurat/README.md

 The goal of ziggurat is to be able to comprehensibly define arbitrarily complex type constraints for `anytype` parameters within function signatures.

-Given with how the `Term` is defined, the library may also have applications writing tests.
+Given with how the `Prototype` is defined, the library may also have applications writing tests.

 ## Usage